ryanlohyr/NUSDegs/docs/DeveloperGuide.md

 Response:
 Module requirements for major selected by user

-## Add lessons in the Weekly Timetable
+## Modify lessons in the Weekly Timetable

 User Input: `timetable modify`